mrjacobbloom/teamWORK/README.md

 what animals they've seen.
 Think iNaturalist but tiny and not intended for the advancement of science.

-[Try it out](https://natural-neighbors.herokuapp.com/) our watch a walkthrough below:
+[Try it out](https://natural-neighbors.herokuapp.com/), or watch a walkthrough below:

 [![walk-through video](http://img.youtube.com/vi/MBrT0ZcP6OE/0.jpg)](http://www.youtube.com/watch?v=MBrT0ZcP6OE)